 - 10 Best Stocks to Buy Today

 Reuben Gregg Brewer has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends ONEOK.
-The Motley Fool recommends Magellan Midstream Partners.
+The Motley Fool recommends Enterprise Products Partners, Magellan Midstream Partners, and ONEOK.
 The Motley Fool has a disclosure policy.